-Problem You should Smoke alarm alarms when no smoke is visible.
+Problem You should Smoke alarm goes into alarm when no smoke is visible.
 Clean the smoke alarm.
 (See "Regular Maintenance.")
 Check the location of the smoke alarm.
 (See "Where To Install Smoke Alarms.")
 You experience frequent unwanted alarms (like in response to cooking smoke).
 Check the location of the smoke alarm.
 (See "Where To Install Smoke Alarms.")
 Smoke alarm "chirps" intermittently.
 Check that the battery is installed correctly and is working properly.
 (See "How to Install This Smoke Alarm" and "Weekly Testing.")
 Check the location of the smoke alarm.
 (See "Where To Install Smoke Alarms.")
 Clean the smoke alarm.
 (See "Regular Maintenance.")
 Smoke alarm "chirps" about once a minute.
 Replace the battery.
 (See "Regular Maintenance.")
 Alarm horn doesn't sound during testing.
 Check that the battery is installed correctly and is working properly.
 (See "How to Install This Smoke Alarm" and "Weekly Testing.")
-Alarm horn will not silence when you push the Silence button Do not ignore the alarm!
-Smoke present may be too dense, indicating an emergency situation
+Alarm doesn't sound when trying the Remote Flashlight Test Feature Make sure your flashlight has a strong enough beam.
+This feature works best on flat ceilings.
+If you have a peaked or gabled ceiling, you may have to use the test button manually.
+(See "Weekly Testing.")
+Models SA150B/SA150C Only: Escape Light does not light during testing.
+Make sure both batteries are fresh and installed correctly (the alkaline battery must be installed in the slot marked "Alkaline Only").
+Make sure the bulb is working properly.
+If you suspect the bulb is burned out, call Consumer Affairs to purchase a new one (if the bulb is still under warranty, it will be replaced free of charge).

-If the smoke alarm is still not operating properly, and it is still under warranty, send it, shipping prepaid, along with original purchase receipt (or write down date purchased), to: BRK Brands, Inc., Attn.: Consumer Affairs, 3920 Enterprise Court, Aurora, IL 60504-8132.
+If the smoke alarm is still not operating properly, and it is still under warranty, send it, shipping prepaid to along with original purchase receipt (or write down date purchased) to: BRK Brands, Inc., Attn.: Consumer Affairs, 3920 Enterprise Court, Aurora, IL 60504-8132.
 Enclose a note in the package describing what is wrong with the unit.